 We can now define a model that takes two arguments, as per the documentation

-(which you should definitely read):
+of accumulate (which you should definitely read):

 model = (n, _) -> n + n * r * (1 - n / K)